This book review was written by Eugene Kernes

 Genre = Sociology

-Intriguing Connections = 1) Get To Know This Worlds' People, Regions, Cities, Nations, and Empires (History of Multiple Regions), 2) The Motive, Method, Ideology, and Consequences of Intervention,
+Intriguing Connections = 1) Get To Know The Peoples Of The World (World History), 2) The Motive, Method, Ideology, and Consequences of Intervention,

 Humans want to belong.
 Belonging can be found in groups, in tribes.
 But with groups comes exclusion of others.
 Behavior changes to fit the groups’ norms, to identify with the group.
 Favoring in-group members over out-group individuals.
 Causing tension and indignation.
 Depending on whether it is the majority or the minority that has political and economic control of decisions shapes how the tribes engage with one another, but it nevertheless causes resentment.
 Resentment that can come to have a violent expression.
 To either prevent conflict or to stop it in progress will need the different groups to reconcile, which requires them to communicate.